 Proved reserves are defined by the U.S. Securities and Exchange Commission ("SEC") as those volumes of crude oil, condensate, natural gas liquids and natural gas that geological and engineering data demonstrate with reasonable certainty are recoverable from known reservoirs under existing economic and operating conditions.
 Proved developed reserves are volumes expected to be recovered through existing wells with existing equipment and operating methods.
 Although the Company's engineers are knowledgeable of and follow the guidelines for reserves established by the SEC, the estimation of reserves requires engineers to make a significant number of assumptions based on professional judgment.
 Reserve estimates are updated at least annually and consider recent production levels and other technical information.
 Estimated reserves are often subject to future revision, which could be substantial, based on the availability of additional information, including: reservoir performance, new geological and geophysical data, additional drilling, technological advancements, price and cost changes and other economic factors.
 Changes in oil and gas prices can lead to a decision to start-up or shut-in production, which can lead to revisions to reserve quantities.
-Reserve revisions in turn cause adjustments in the depletion rates utilized by the Company.
-The Company cannot predict what reserve revisions may be required in future periods.
-Reserve estimates are reviewed and approved by the Company's Vice President of Reservoir Engineering who reports directly to the Company's Chief Operating Officer.
+Reserve revisions in turn cause adjustments in the depletion rates utilized by the Company's Vice President of Reservoir Engineering who reports directly to the Company's Chief Operating Officer.
 In addition, because substantially all of the Company's proved reserves are pledged as collateral for the Senior Credit Facility, the Company's estimates of proved reserves are reviewed twice annually by independent engineers on behalf of each of the eleven banks participating in the Senior Credit Facility.
 A similar reserve review is conducted by the banks participating in the Great Lakes debt facility.
-To further ensure the reliability
+To further ensure the reliability of reserve estimates, the Company engages independent petroleum consultants to review the estimates of proved reserves.
+During 2003, 2002, and 2